subaanqasim/quran-to-obsidian/README.md

 You’ll need Node and npm installed.
 If you don’t, you can install them from the [official Node.js website](https://nodejs.org/)

-Download the `quran-to-obsidian` zip from the latest release.
+Download the `Source code` zip from the latest release.

 Unzip/extract the zip file into your Obsidian `vault` directory.